-With traditional tomato-basil flavor and lots of healthy red lentils, this delicious, unique soup has a classic Caprese topping.
+With traditional tomato-basil flavor and lots of healthy red lentils, this delicious Roasted Tomato Lentil Soup Caprese has a classic fresh mozzarella topping.

-But soup doesn’t really go well with balmy breezes and mild temperatures, so I was thrilled when our thermometer started dipping again into the 30’s at night with cool, crisp days.
+Recently we had an unusual string of warm sunny days.
+But soup doesn’t really go well with balmy breezes and mild temperatures, so I was thrilled a when our thermometer started dipping again into the 30’s at night with cool, crisp days.

 I wanted something a bit different for a topping and after throwing around a few ideas, I decided on a classic Caprese combination: fresh mozzarella, tiny tomatoes, fresh basil and a drizzle of good olive oil.